ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 export TF_VAR_vmwaas_vdc_name="vdc-demo"
 ```

-You can export these to your shell, or you can get the terraform.tfvars lines as output of the script using the `tfvars` option.
+You can export these to your shell, or you can get the terraform.tfvars lines to be added to `terraform.tfvars` files as an output of the script using the `tfvars` option.

 ## Configure tf.vars
 {: #vmware-as-a-service-vdc-tfvars}